-- A. Education Code Section 42130 requires each school district to submit two interim financial reports to the governing board: - 1.
-First Interim Report For the period ending October 31. - 2.
-Second Interim Report For the period ending January 31. - B. The interim reports are prepared on state-approved forms. - C. The governing board of each school district is required to: - 1.
+- 1. First Interim Report For the period ending October 31, covering July 1 October 31. - 2.
+Second Interim Report For the period ending January 31, covering July 1 January 31. - B. The interim reports are prepared on state-approved forms. - C. The governing board of each school district is required to: - 1.
 Approve the reports no later than 45 days after the close of the period being reported. - 2.
-Certify in writing within 45 days after the close of the period being reported whether the district is able to meet its financial obligations for the remainder of the fiscal year and for the subsequent fiscal years. - 3.
+Certify in writing within 45 days after the close of the period being reported whether the district is able to meet its financial obligations for the remainder of the fiscal year and for the subsequent two fiscal years. - 3.
 There are three possible certifications: - a.
 Positive The district will be able to meet its financial obligations for the current fiscal year and subsequent two fiscal years. - b.
-Qualified The district may not be able to meet its financial obligations for the current fiscal year or subsequent two years. - c.
-Negative The district will be unable to meet its financial obligations for the remainder of the year or the subsequent fiscal year. - 4.
+Qualified The district may not be able to meet its financial obligations for the current fiscal year or two subsequent fiscal years. - c.
+Negative The district will be unable to meet its financial obligations for the current fiscal year or the subsequent fiscal year. - 4.
 File a copy of the certification page and the interim report with the county superintendent of schools.

 - A. Responsibilities of the County Office of Education - 1.
 Education Code Section 42131 requires the county office of education (COE) to obtain a copy of the interim report and the certification for each district. - a.
-If the COE receives a positive certification when a qualified or negative should have been filed, the COE is authorized to change the certification to qualified or negative. - b.
+If the COE receives a positive certification when a qualified or negative should have been filed, or receives a qualified certification when a negative certification should have been filed, the COE is authorized to change the certification to qualified or negative. - b.
 If the COE changes the certification, the COE must notify the district's governing board and the superintendent of public instruction (SPI) no later than 75 days after the period being reported.